A Correlative Denoising Autoencoder to Model Social Influence for Top-N Recommender System: Experiments and Results

 \subsection{Evaluation Metrics}

+The task of top-\textit{n} recommendation is to recommender a list with N items for each user to fit his/her potential need to maximum level.
+Relevant studies demonstrate that this task is closer to real world scenario than rating prediction.
+It means that rating error metrics, such as Root Mean Squared Error (RMSE) and Mean Absolute Error (MAE) are difficult to reflect the performance of recommender systems exactly~\cite{39}.

-In recent years, top-N recommendation have been proved to be more close to real world scenario than rating prediction \cite{Liu2008}.
-In this case, we present each user a item list with $ N $ items that have not be rated in training data to fit their potential tastes.
-Therefore, we adopt ranking-based metrics Mean Average Precision (MAP) and Normalized Discounted Cumulative Gain (NDCG) in our experiments to evaluate the top-N recommendation performance.
-These two metrics take ranking of the recommender item list into account, and are wildly adopted in existed literature \cite{Liu2008}.
+Therefore, we choose two ranking-based metrics to evaluate performance in our experiments: Mean Average Precision (MAP@N) and Normalized Discounted Cumulative Gain (NDCG@N).
+These two metrics take the position influence of predicted list into account and are widely used in many commercial systems~\cite{40}.

+\textbf{Mean Average Precision}.
+MAP is an improved metric of Precision by considering the performance at all positions of top-\textit{n} item list.
+The Precision metric is defined by:

-Let $ I_{u} $ to denote the set of items that user $ u $ have rated in test data, and $ \hat I_{N,u} $ to represent the N predicted items with highest value for user $ u $.
-Then we have the definition of Precision:
+Where $ I_{u} $ represents the items that user $ u $ has rated in the test set; $ \hat I_{N,u} $ indicates the $ N $ items with highest predicted score in unrated item set for user $ u $.
+Then we have the metric of Average Precision, which is defined as following:

-To more accrue evaluate the performance of precision at all positions of recommended items, Average precision gives higher weighs to the items that user adopted in test data.
-AP@N is defined as the weighted average of precisions with N recommender items:

-Where $ Precision@k $ is the precision with $ k $ recommended items, and $ rel(k)=1 $ indicate the item at rank $ k $ is adopted.
-Finally, MAP@N is defined as the mean value of AP@N across all users.
+Where $ rel(k) $ indicate whether the item at rank $ k $ is adopted or not.
+The Mean Average Precision (MAP@N) is the mean value of AP@N across all users.